jpaulm/javafbp/README.md

 Building
 ---

-The project requires Maven for building (testing with version 3.2.2).
+The project requires Maven for building (tested with version 3.2.2).
 For building the project simply run the followng command:

     mvn package